bosahchude/RepData_PeerAssessment1/PA1_template.md

-# Reproducible Research: Peer Assessment 1
+# Analysis of daily human personal activity
 Bosah Chude
-Friday, October 17, 2014
+Teusday, November 11, 2014

 ## Loading and preprocessing the data